smoca-ag/m5stack_co2_sensor/Readme.md

 #### WiFi

 To use MQTT, synchronization and update functionality the device must have internet connection.
-To add WiFi credentials the device opens an access point with a web interface (Standard IP is 192.168.4.1).
+To add WiFi credentials the device opens an access point with a web interface (Default IP is 192.168.4.1).

 #### Data sharing via MQTT